 - 4. Bolivian Primary and Secondary Legal Materials

-With the assumption to the Bolivian presidential power by Mister Evo Morales Ayma (the first indigenous president) in 2006 and with it the enactment of the New Political Constitution on February 7, 2009, Bolivia has been reborn as a new country with a totally new legal, political and economic framework originated in the emergence of the popular power based in an indigenous and socialistic ideology that has been in the government since 2006.
-Therefore, the country has left in the past and for the history, its side as “Republic of Bolivia” with which it was structured since its independence by Simon Bolivar in 1825 but as well passing from a liberal conception that has been implemented for almost 20 years, to a socialist one.
-Therefore, since 2009, the official name is “Plurinational State of Bolivia” (Estado Plurinacional de Bolivia) that has by now 13 years of life.
+With the enactment of a New Political Constitution on February 7, 2009, Bolivia has been reborn as a new country, with a totally new legal, political, and economic framework originated in the emergence of the popular power based in an indigenous and socialistic ideology that has been in the government since 2006.
+Therefore, the country has left in the past and for the history, its side as “Republic of Bolivia” with which it was structured since its independence by Simon Bolivar in 1825 and has left aside the liberal ideology implemented (with different shades) since 1967, giving the pace to the “Plurinational State of Bolivia” (Estado Plurinacional de Bolivia) that has by now 13 years of life.

-Considering that since 2009 the Bolivian legal framework has been defined by its new Political Constitutional Text, it is of high importance to describe its structure and explain the different political guidelines defined by it in various key topics.
+Considering that since 2009 the Bolivian legal framework has been defined by the new Political Constitutional Text, it is of high importance to describe its structure and explain the different political guidelines defined by it in various key topics.
 In that sense, we should start saying that the 2009 Constitution has 411 articles organized into the following five parts (Each part being divided into titles and these into chapters, which some being also divided into sections):

 - First Part: Fundamental basis of the State, Rights, Duties and Guarantees.